HTML Basic Elements

 Attributes in HTML

-Attributes provide additional information about HTML elements.
-They are written inside the opening tag.
+Attributes provide extra information on an element.
+They are always written inside the opening tag, like the following format:

 Nested Elements